Leon Medical Centers Health Plans Awarded Medicare's Highest Star Rating for Fourth Time

 Earning Five Stars once again for its best-in-class quality and customer experience

 MIAMI, Oct.
-8, 2020 /PRNewswire/ -- Leon Medical Centers Health Plans, a Cigna company, announced it has achieved Five out of Five Stars for quality and performance from the Centers for Medicare & Medicaid Services (CMS) for 2021.
+13, 2020 /PRNewswire-HISPANIC PR WIRE/ -- Leon Medical Centers Health Plans, a Cigna company, announced it has achieved Five out of Five Stars for quality and performance from the Centers for Medicare & Medicaid Services (CMS) for 2021.
 This is the fourth time the plan has been awarded this top status.

 "We're incredibly proud to receive Medicare's highest Star rating again," said Ryan Berger, president of Leon Medical Centers Health Plans.
 "The rating reflects a tremendous commitment from our employees, doctors, and health care partners to improving the health, well-being and peace of mind of our members."